fluid-cloudnative/fluid/addons/cubefs/v2.4/dev-guide/cubefs-v2.4.md

     f.write("targetPath=\"%s\"\n" % obj['targetPath'])
     f.write(script)
 ```
 The Python script injects the parameters into the shell script in the form of variables after extraction.
+The mounted storage volume is created by the root user in the CubeFS cluster, and `logDir` and `logLevel` are default.

 2. Mount script